Michigan State University: Kellogg Hotel and Conference Center

 Kellogg House on Gull Lake.
 William Keith Kellogg donated his summer home to Michigan State University.
 It is used as a conference center for MSU's Biological and Agricultural Research.

-The Kellogg Hotel and Conference Center doubles as a 4-star hotel and a business-friendly conference center.
+The Kellogg Hotel and Conference Center is a full service hotel and a business-friendly conference center.
 It is on the northwest corner of Michigan State University's campus, across from the Brody Complex, on Harrison Road just south of Michigan Avenue.
 The hotel's 160 rooms and suites can accommodate anyone staying in East Lansing for a business conference, sporting event or an on-campus visit.
 Besides a lodging facility, the Kellogg Hotel and Conference Center is a "learning laboratory for the 300–400 students each year that are enrolled in The School of Hospitality Business and other majors."
 The Kellogg Hotel and Conference Center strives to facilitate education by hosting conferences and seminars.